Links and information about the different laws applicable to research.

 Clinical trials which are initiated in Australia or New Zealand must be registered with the Australian New Zealand Clinical Trials Registry (ANZCTR), prior to recruitment of patients into the trial.
-Other NHMRC-funded trials which are part of an existing study or which are being conducted overseas must be registered on ANZCTR or an equivalent clinical trials registry such as the US National Institutes of Health ClinicalTrials.gov or the World Health Organization’s International Clinical Trials Registry Platform (ICTRP), prior to the recruitment of patients into the trial.
+Other NHMRC-funded trials which are part of an existing study or which are being conducted overseas must be registered on ANZCTR or an equivalent clinical trials registry such as the US National Institutes of Health ClinicalTrials.gov or a primary registry on the World Health Organization’s International Clinical Trials Registry Platform (ICTRP), prior to the recruitment of patients into the trial.

 2. Research Involving Humans

 Research involving human participants must be reviewed by a Human Research Ethics Committee (HREC) or through an appropriate ethics review process in accordance with the National Statement on Ethical Conduct in Human Research 2007 (the National Statement).
 Consideration must also be given to the Privacy Act 1988.

 Human research includes interventional research, non-interventional clinical research, other health research, research involving human biospecimens and any other research involving information obtained from human beings.

 All research involving the administration of drugs, chemical agents or vaccines to humans or devices in humans must be considered by a HREC to assess the appropriateness of their use.
 If such research is part of an Australian-based clinical trial, then it may need to be notified to or approved by the Therapeutic Goods Administration (TGA), which administers the Clinical Trials Notification (CTN)/Exemption (CTX) schemes.
 This does not apply to clinical trials in which registered or listed medicines or medical devices are used within the conditions of their marketing approval.
 Further information on the CTN/CTX schemes can be obtained from the TGA website.